mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the below diagram:

-* KDF.Extract takes its salt argument from the top and its Input Key Material (IKM) argument from the left
+* KDF.Extract takes its salt argument from the top and its Input Keying Material (IKM) argument from the left.
-* DeriveSecret takes its Secret argument from the incoming arrow
+* DeriveSecret takes its Secret argument from the incoming arrow.
 * `0` represents an all-zero byte string of length `KDF.Nh`.

 When processing a handshake message, a client combines the